 Usually yes.
 A higher limit reduces your utilization ratio immediately.
 But some card issuers trigger a hard inquiry when you request one, so time it at least 90 days before any loan application.

 How Much Can Your FICO Score Actually Move?
-Real-World Utilization Impact Numbers
+Real Numbers Behind Utilization Drops

 Before closing the card:

-If someone adds you as an authorized user on their credit card, that account — including its balance and credit limit — typically appears on your credit report and factors into your utilization calculations.
-This cuts both ways.
+If someone adds you as an authorized user on their credit card, that account’s balance and limit typically appear on your credit report and factor into your credit utilization calculations — both per-card and your overall utilization.
+This is one of the more powerful and underused tools in credit repair.

 FICO vs. VantageScore: How Each Weights Credit Utilization

-Credit Utilization Strategies Specifically for Active Credit Repair
+Credit Utilization Strategy for People in Active Credit Repair